sahib/rmlint/docs/benchmarks.rst

    :width: 75%
    :align: center

-``rmlint`` has the highest CPU footprint here, mostly due to it's multithreaded nature.
+``rmlint`` has the highest CPU footprint here, mostly due to its multithreaded nature.
 Higher CPU usage is not a bad thing since it might indicate that the program spends more time hashing files instead of switching between hashing and reading.
 ``dupd`` seems to be pretty efficient here, especially on re-runs.